Links on Android Authority may earn us a commission. Learn more.

 What is IMEI and why should you care?

-The IMEI number comes in handy when your handset gets lost or stolen.
+This number comes in handy when your handset gets lost or stolen.
 No, it won’t magically bring the phone back to you, but you can make sure whoever found or stole it won’t be able to use it.
-Your carrier can deny list a device based on its IMEI number and can contact other carriers to do the same.
+Your carrier can deny listing a device based on its IMEI number and request other carriers to do the same.
 This means the phone won’t make/receive calls anymore or connect online via the cellular network, even with a new SIM card.

 Read next: What’s the deal with Dual SIM 5G phones?